Al Newman: Coach, manager, and scout (1992–2006)

 On September 10, 2003, during warm-ups in Chicago during a tight pennant race, Newman took a turn in the batter's box during warm-ups to take some fun hits.
 Shortly after completion, Newman collapsed on the field and was immediately rushed to the hospital.
-After several tests, it was determined he had suffered a brain hemorrhage.
+After several tests, it was determined he had had a brain hemorrhage.
 His wife Deborah and Twins general manager Terry Ryan remained at the hospital with him throughout the stay where he remained unconscious until September 26.
 During that time, Gardenhire struggled to keep his team focused while all dealt with their feelings for Newman.
 Minnesota Twins center fielder Torii Hunter said of Newman, "For me, I think it hurt me more than anybody to see him go down like that, because this is the guy who pretty much taught me the game, and how to play the game hard."
 While Newman was away from the team, his jersey, number 62, was hung in the dugout for each game as a salute.
 On October 4, 2003, after being released from the hospital, Newman threw out the first pitch prior to Game 3 of the Twins American League Divisional Series versus the New York Yankees.
 Gardenhire waved Newman's jersey to fans and was visibly emotional to have him back on the field with him after his long hospital stay.

 By March 4, 2004, Newman had returned to the Twins including being on the field a Grapefruit League pre-season game versus the Cincinnati Reds.
 During Newman's first weeks in return to the Twins, he experienced issues with high blood pressure and was prescribed medication and relaxation.

 In 2006, Newman left the Twins and became an advance scout with the Arizona Diamondbacks.
 On March 12, 2006, Newman, along with former Twins players Kent Hrbek, Torii Hunter, Dave Winfield, and Harmon Killebrew, former manager Tom Kelly, former general manager Andy MacPhail, and longtime Oriole Cal Ripken Jr., spoke at Kirby Puckett's funeral.
 Newman and Puckett played together throughout Newman's career with the Twins and were good friends and known as pranksters around the clubhouse.